NativeScript/docs-v7/getting-started.md

 	}
 </style>

-## Getting Started with NativeScript
+## NativeScript Getting Started Guide

-Welcome to the [NativeScript](https://nativescript.org) quick-start guide.
+Welcome to the [NativeScript](https://nativescript.org) getting started guide.
 In this guided tutorial you'll use NativeScript, a cross-platform JavaScript framework for building native mobile apps, to build an iOS and Android app from scratch.

 > **Note**: If you'd prefer a video introduction to NativeScript, check out our [getting started guide on YouTube](https://www.youtube.com/watch?v=rsCT5fpES4Q).